septentrio-gnss/mosaicHAT/README.md

 ## Further improvements
-Further improvemts or recomendations on this project are welcome either here or on spinoff porjects.
+Further improvements or recommendations on this project are welcome either here or on spinoff projects.
 Here some possible improvements to the current design.
-   * Addition of Ethernet communication
+   * Addition of logging capabilities
    * Addition of I2C communication or similar to aid further HAT stacks
    * Further support for mosaic-T receiver (proper timing signals exposure)
    * Communication module (to aid corrections input)
+   * Addition of Ethernet communication
+   * A 3D housing enclosure on the mosaicHAT for easy tests
+   * More open source scripts for communication